-This Guide will be complemented with policies on the assessment of capital and the programme of operation towards the end of 2017 or early 2018, and thereafter reviewed in the light of the ongoing development of SSM practice for authorisations and international and European regulatory developments, or new interpretations of the CRD IV by the Court of Justice of the European Union.
+This Guide will be regularly reviewed in the light of the ongoing development of SSM practice for authorisations and international and European regulatory developments, or new interpretations of the CRD IV by the Court of Justice of the European Union.

-7 Final report on draft Regulatory Technical Standards under Article 8(2) of Directive 2013/36/EU and draft Implementing Technical Standards under Article 8(3) of Directive 2013/36/EU (EBA/RTS/2017/08 and EBA/ITS/2017/05).
+Final report on draft Regulatory Technical Standards under Article 8(2) of Directive 2013/36/EU and draft Implementing Technical Standards under Article 8(3) of Directive 2013/36/EU (EBA/RTS/2017/08 and EBA/ITS/2017/05).